philipp-schwarz/8bd-u2cw/README.md

 ```

 You are done - have fun!
+Some Linux distributions require a reboot.
+Restart your system if the driver does not work after installation.

 **Important:** When you update your system, you may also get a newer kernel version and need to repeat the installation.